parkermac/LO/README.md

 Go to this miniconda webpage to find the link for the "latest" installer for your platform: [INSTALLERS](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).
 The "latest" is the table at the top of the page.
 The bash versions are shell scripts, and the pkg versions are graphical installers.
 These directions assume you are using the bash shellscript.

-On a Mac click on the link to download the installer, or copy the link address and then from the command line do:
+On a mac click on the link to download the installer, or copy the link address and then from the command line do:
 ```
 curl -O [address]
 ```